mirgo/lammpsanalyzer/README.md

 usage: analyzer.py [-h] [-gyration] [-displacement] [-covariance formatinteger] [-rmsd] [-all] infile outfolder
 ```

-Where `infile` refers to the relative location for the input lammpstrj file, which should be (assuming you're in `/lammpsanalyzer`) in the `sampleinputs/` folder, corresponding either to `sampleinputs/sample24atoms.lammpstrj` or `sampleinputs/sample742atoms.lammpstrj`.
-It is required.
+Where `infile` refers to the relative location for the input lammpstrj file, which should be (assuming you're in `/lammpsanalyzer`) in the `sampleinputs/` folder, corresponding either to `sampleinputs/sample24atoms.lammpstrj` or `sampleinputs/sample742atoms.lammpstrj`. **It is required.**

 `outfolder` refers to the folder destination for the outputs desired.
-For each analysis indicated/flagged, there will be an output of some representation (i.e., a graph, gif, or mp4), that will have a name with the analysis (i.e., rsmd.png).
-It is required.
+For each analysis indicated/flagged, there will be an output of some representation (i.e., a graph, gif, or mp4), that will have a name with the analysis (i.e., rsmd.png). **It is required.**

 The following are optional arguments (at least 1 would be useful to be run):
 Analysis | Flag | Additional Notes
 --- | --- | ---
 Radius of Gyration | -gyration |
 Average Self-Displacement | -displacement |
-Distance Covariance Matrix | -covariance (followed by 0 or 1, more on that later) | Following with a 0 will create a GIF of the first 100 timesteps, to save memory.
+Distance Covariance Matrix | -covariance (followed by 0 or 1) | Following with a 0 will create a GIF of the first 100 timesteps, to save memory.
 A 1 will create a MP4 of the entire simulation.
 Root Mean Square Displacement | -rmsd |
+Distance Covariance Rolling Average Peak | -peakaverage |
-**indicate all above analyses** | -all | Doesn't require any other flags to be indicated.
+**Indicate all above analyses** | -all | Doesn't require any other flags to be indicated.
 Will not harm execution if so.
 Will produce 100 timestep GIF option for covariance.

 Some examples with `sampleinputs/sample24atoms.lammpstrj` as infile and `output24` as outfolder: